Which Arrow Represents the Transition in Which Dew Is Formed

 Common Misconceptions About Dew and the Arrow

 Many people mistakenly think dew forms like rain—falling from the sky.
-On the flip side, another misconception is that dew comes from plants “sweating.
+This is incorrect.
 The arrow is not a precipitation arrow (which would point from cloud to ground in the form of rain or snow).
-This is incorrect.
-Even so, instead, the dew arrow is a local condensation arrow that operates on surfaces. ” While plants do release moisture (guttation), true dew is purely a physical condensation process driven by temperature differences—not biological activity.
+Worth adding: instead, the dew arrow is a local condensation arrow that operates on surfaces.
+Another misconception is that dew comes from plants “sweating.”
+While plants do release moisture (guttation), true dew is purely a physical condensation process driven by temperature differences—not biological activity.

 In a phase diagram for water, the condensation arrow is sometimes confused with the deposition arrow (gas to solid), which forms frost.
 If the surface temperature is below freezing (0°C or 32°F), the arrow changes from condensation to deposition, and frost instead of dew will form.
 So the specific arrow for dew is condensation, not deposition.